WaterQ

 Which City Has Better Water Quality?

-When comparing tap water quality between Denver, CO and Atlanta, GA, Denver currently holds a noticeable 14-point lead in average WaterQ score, with a score of 92 out of 100 versus 78 for Atlanta.
-Denver, CO carries an A grade while Atlanta, GA carries a B. A WaterQ score reflects an aggregate of EPA-reported violations, monitoring data, and compliance history across all public water systems serving each city, so a higher score generally indicates fewer recent violations and a stronger compliance record, though it does not guarantee that every tap in the city tests identically.
+When comparing tap water quality between Denver, CO and Atlanta, GA, Denver currently holds a noticeable 8-point lead in average WaterQ score, with a score of 86 out of 100 versus 78 for Atlanta.
+Both cities currently carry a B grade overall.
+A WaterQ score reflects an aggregate of EPA-reported violations, monitoring data, and compliance history across all public water systems serving each city, so a higher score generally indicates fewer recent violations and a stronger compliance record, though it does not guarantee that every tap in the city tests identically.

 For residents of either Denver or Atlanta, the most useful next step is to look up the specific water system that serves your address, since city-wide averages combine results from every system in the area.
 Visit the Denver or Atlanta city pages below for a breakdown of local systems, recent violations, and contaminant-specific data, or browse WaterQ's contaminants directory to learn what each measured substance means for health.